Amara Raja Batteries shares decline 2 pc after earnings | Business

 - India

-Amara Raja Batteries on Thursday said its consolidated net profit declined 25.25 percent to Rs 145.30 crore in the third quarter ended December 31, 2021.
+In volume terms, 1.17 lakh shares were traded on BSE and over 11.61 lakh on NSE.
+Amara Raja Batteries on Thursday said its consolidated net profit declined 25.25 per cent to Rs 145.30 crore in the third quarter ended December 31, 2021.

 The company had reported a net profit of Rs 193.69 crore in the corresponding quarter of the previous fiscal.